commoncrawl/cc-pyspark/README.md

 ## Compatibility and Requirements

-Tested with Spark 2.1.0 - 2.4.0 in combination with Python 2.7 or 3.5 and 3.6.
+Tested with Spark 2.1.0 – 2.4.1 in combination with Python 2.7 or 3.5 and 3.6.

 ## Get Sample Data

-To develop locally, you'll need at least three data files -- one for each format the crawl uses.
+To develop locally, you'll need at least three data files – one for each format used in at least one of the examples.
 They can be fetched from the following links:
 * [warc.gz](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2017-13/segments/1490218186353.38/warc/CC-MAIN-20170322212946-00000-ip-10-233-31-227.ec2.internal.warc.gz)
 * [wat.gz](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2017-13/segments/1490218186353.38/wat/CC-MAIN-20170322212946-00000-ip-10-233-31-227.ec2.internal.warc.wat.gz)
 * [wet.gz](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2017-13/segments/1490218186353.38/wet/CC-MAIN-20170322212946-00000-ip-10-233-31-227.ec2.internal.warc.wet.gz)